postmannen/steward/README.md

 # steward

-Command & Control something that are either allways online or occasionally available online ? like Servers or IOT platforms where the link for reaching them can be a not-always-connected satellite, GSM, or even reliable fiber links that might fail ?
+Command & Control systems that are either always online or occasionally available online.
+Similar to Servers or IOT platforms where the link for reaching them can be a not-always-connected satellite links, GSM connections, or even reliable fiber links that might fail.

-The idea behind Steward is to help out with exactly that, and let you handle the state of your servers/containers/nodes.
+The idea behind Steward is to help out with exactly these issues, allowing you to handle the state of your servers/containers/nodes.

 - [steward](#steward)
   - [What is it ?](#what-is-it-)